DonaTrajkoska/PetStopApplication/README.md

-PetStopApplication is a web application for animal products using Onion Architecture.
+PetStopApplication is a web application for products for animals using Onion Architecture.
 The application includes the following features:

 -User login.

--All CRUD operations (Add, Edit, Delete) related to animal products.
+-All CRUD operations (Add, Edit, Delete) related to products.

 -View to the all available products.